-The Elephant’s Debt was a website that launched in October 2012.
-At that time, the authors of this site sought to make a public case that James MacDonald should no longer serve as the Senior Pastor/Elder of Harvest Bible Chapel because he had shown himself to numerous HBC leaders through a several decades of choices to be a man of low character.
+The Elephant’s Debt was a blog that launched in October 2012.
+At that time, the authors of this site sought to make a public case that James MacDonald should no longer serve as the Senior Pastor/Elder of Harvest Bible Chapel because he had shown himself to numerous HBC leaders through several decades of choices to be a man of low character.
 While we heard privately from dozens of individuals and about the numerous examples of MacDonald’s tragic choices, we were initially only allowed by a few people to share a limited number of examples publicly.
 As such, by our own volition, we limited our argument to MacDonald’s love of money and power.
 Throughout 2011 and 2012, several additional examples of MacDonald’s greed came to light, and several former (and current) Elders and Pastors came forward to publicly attest to MacDonald’s disqualifying character.

 What follows is a concise accounting of our argument, detailing some of the issues with MacDonald’s character from 2011-2017.
 We have left the documents used to create the site under the tab labeled Documents, and the rolling log of past updates are still accessible under the tab Recent Updates.